kubernetix/k8x/README.md

 By custom I mean either a custom implementation, or a existing template language with limited or changed features.

-## Acknowledgements

-I am using helm at work and some of my frustrations might come from inexperience or seem perfectly fine for experienced k8s admins or ops people.

 ## Terminology

 ### Component